Season 1, Episode 34

 Lorne Brown:

 Maybe.
 Yeah, right.
 I want to share with you the thing that I’m observing that’s being shared with me in my practice and then, you’re the sex coach, I’m just going to see how you would be communicating to the people that I’m seeing in this situation.
 In general, when you’re trying to conceive, you start to get pretty tuned in to timing and it loses a little bit of spontaneity, and there’s sometimes a lot of it over a short period of time.
-It can get exhausting and even uncomfortable, and it becomes making baby versus making love.
+It can get exhausting and even uncomfortable, and it becomes making babies versus making love.

 It’s a lot of pressure and it just seems to negatively sometimes impact the relationship and also just impact performance and pleasure.
 The first question I have for you is how can we help people?
 How can they help themselves keep it fun, whether they’re in a long-term relationship, not trying to have a baby or they’re trying to have a baby.
 Do you have some advice for our listeners?